symfony/symfony-docs/frontend/encore/simple-example.rst

 support React, Vue.js, etc.

 The other files - ``bootstrap.js``, ``controllers.json`` and ``hello_controller.js``
-relate to a topic you'll learn about soon: `Stimulus & Symfony UX`_.
+relate to a topic you will learn about soon: `Stimulus & Symfony UX`_.

 Configuring Encore/Webpack
 --------------------------